Glucosamine for Dogs: Uses, Benefits, Dosage, and Side Effects

 What Is Glucosamine for Dogs?

-Glucosamine is a naturally occurring compound in your dog’s cartilage, the smooth rubber covering that cushions their joints.
-This molecule helps the body produce the lubrication to keep cartilage flexible and joint fluid healthy.
+Glucosamine is a naturally occurring compound in your dog’s cartilage, the smooth rubber-like covering that cushions their joints.
+Glucosamine helps the body produce the lubrication it needs to keep cartilage flexible and joint fluid healthy.

-According to the American Veterinary Medical Association, glucosamine is one of the most commonly used joint supplements in veterinary medicine.
+Glucosamine is one of the most commonly used joint supplements in veterinary medicine, according to the American Veterinary Medical Association.
 In many studies, glucosamine has been found to support cartilage repair and mobility in dogs with chronic joint issues.

 This process—combined with genetics, excess weight, or injury—may lead to arthritis or joint degeneration.